 If you’re wondering where you can apply quality assurance in your business, here are two common areas where an assurance policy is necessary:

-On the other hand, if an employee makes a mistake, there should be a set of well-defined actions to correct the error and compensate any financial loss or any damage caused by the error.
+On the other hand, if an employee makes a mistake, there should be a set of well-defined actions to correct the error and compensate for any financial loss or any damage caused by the error.
 Human error is an area that requires a detailed quality assurance policy.

 Design and Manufacture

 Quality assurance policies set out a number of tests and evaluations to ensure that the product design is safe and meets the consumer’s needs.
 In addition, the equipment and the parts used in the manufacture of the products have to match the standard requirements.

-What Is Quality Assurance: Quality Assurance (QA) VS Quality Control (QC)
+Quality Assurance (QA) VS Quality Control (QC)

 What Is Quality Assurance: Implementation to Your Business

-What Is Quality Assurance: Certification
+Quality Assurance: Certification

 Moreover, a committee re-evaluates the business every once in a while to ensure that it still follows the standards.
 This gives the certified company prestige and trust which is of course highly important to their business.

-In a Nutshell
+Quality Assurance in a Nutshell

 The answer to the question of “what is quality assurance?” includes several aspects.
-In brief, quality assurance is a system of rules and regulations to organize how a company should functions in order to meet the standard requirements.
+In brief, quality assurance is a system of rules and regulations to organize how a company should function in order to meet the standard requirements.